sfc-aqua/network-architecture-specifications/draft-aqua-meas.md

 Timing Negotiation
 =====

-MEAS nodes MUST negotiate timing with nodes that transmit the photons to be measured.
+MEAS nodes MUST negotiate timing of the arrival of photons with nodes that transmit the photons to be measured.

 Parameters        {#params}
 ======